 How much breast cancer genes increase your risk

-The first breast cancer gene faults to be found were BRCA1 and BRCA2.
-Between 45 and 90 out of every 100 women carrying BRCA genes will get breast cancer at some point in their lives (between 45% and 90% lifetime risk of breast cancer).
+The first breast cancer gene faults to be found were in BRCA1 and BRCA2 genes.
+Between 45 and 90 out of every 100 women carrying faulty BRCA genes will get breast cancer at some point in their lives (between 45% and 90% lifetime risk of breast cancer).
 Genetic tests are available to women with a high risk of having changes in BRCA1, BRCA2, or two other genes called TP53 and PTEN.

 You can have a genetic test if you have a strong family history of breast cancer.
 Ask your GP for a referral to a specialist breast clinic.
 If they think that your risk is high, they will refer you to a specialist genetics service.

 To be tested, you usually need to have a living relative with breast cancer, and they need to be tested first.
 Some labs can do a test without having blood from a relative but this is less likely to find the fault.
 It is important to understand that no test is 100% accurate and genetic tests can sometimes miss the fault.